zhrom/minecraft-Bots/README.md

 cd Minecraft-Bots
 npm install

-#If Electron is not installed:
+#If Electron is not installed

 ```bash
 npm install electron --save-dev